pcaston/OpenPeerPower.github.io/source/_docs/scene/editor.markdown

 description: "Instructions on how to use the scenes editor."
 ---

-In Home Assistant 0.102 we introduced the first version of our scene editor.
-If you just created a new configuration with Home Assistant, then you're all set!
+In Open Peer Power 0.102 we introduced the first version of our scene editor.
+If you just created a new configuration with Open Peer Power, then you're all set!
 Go to the UI and enjoy.

 From the UI choose **Configuration** which is located in the sidebar, then click on **Scenes** to go to the scene editor.
 Press the **+** sign in the lower right corner to get started.